 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, or Fern Finkel & Associates, PLLC.

 The highest Court in New York has held that patient’s right to decline treatment is guaranteed by the common law.
 Although New York does not have a specific statute recognizing living wills as do most other states and the District of Columbia, the courts in New York have upheld those expressions of intent where the patients’ wishes have been established by clear and convincing proof—where it was proven that the person who has become incompetent had previously given clear and unequivocal instructions that he or she wanted life-sustaining measures to be terminated.
 Although your wishes may be stated orally, and might be proven by testimony of conversations, those wishes which are expressed in writing are preferable and much more convincing.
-The living will is the ideal document in which to express these wishes.
+The Living Will is the ideal document in which to express these wishes.

 For further information contact Fern J. Finkel at Fern Finkel & Associates, PLLC., 26 Court Street, Suite 2500, Brooklyn, New York 11242, 347-296-8200 (telephone), 718-965-3185 (fax), ffinkel@ffelderlaw.com.